chedy256/FPS-with-Unity/README.md

 # FPS with Unity
-a quick project i haven't checked it in a while (maybe considred as first 3D project)
+A quick project I haven't checked it in a while (maybe considred as first 3D project)

+This repo is out of date but didn't finish the full game